AmmarMian/numerical_optimization/content/docs/practical_labs/remote_sensing.md

 2. **Modify the previous projected gradient descent algorithm to the Fully Constrained Least Square problem.**

-3. **Apply the fully constrained method** to the Indian Pines dataset.
+3. **Apply the fully constrained method** to the Pavia University dataset.

 4. **Compare all methods** (unconstrained, sum-to-one, non-negativity, fully constrained) in terms of:
    - Reconstruction quality (SAM, RMSE, SSIM)